 Generating good quality product images and writing great product copy helps you tackle the most important vendor problem - marketing!
 Marketing products is one of the biggest merchant headaches.
 Marketing eats into profits (or helps generate them in the first place, depending how you look at it..), is not everyone's cup of tea, and is hard to measure or break down into actionable steps for a lot of people.
 Building a good reputation for delivering products on time and making sure your vendor's product images and specs are top notch helps you drive customers to your marketplace.

 There are multiple channels for you to do e-commerce marketing, from search engine optimisation, to social and search advertising to building mailing lists and getting onto a mailing service like Mailchimp.
 Solving marketing and generating sales should be one of the primary goals for building an online marketplace of any kind.
+A successful marketplace is one that can help sellers market their products and listings efficiently.

 Driving traffic and building demand for your e-commerce marketplace should be on your list of priorities from day 1, if not before.
 Your business plan needs to take into account your marketing plan, about how you will generate traffic for your marketplace, how much it will cost, and how you will monetize this traffic - through direct sales commissions, selling advertising space to premium sellers and others.
 Its easy to experiment on Blipteam - there are no setup costs and you are not paying any programmers.